rocketmlhq/rmldnn/README.md

     rmldnn --config=config.json

 The entire run is configured in the JSON file `config.json`.
 This file controls everything from hyperparameters to output file names.
-It is composed of several sections (JSON objects) which configure different aspects of the deep-learning run (e.g., network, optimizes, data loader, etc).
+It is composed of several sections (JSON objects) which configure different aspects of the deep-learning run (e.g., network, optimizers, data loader, etc).
 More on the configuration file in the [concepts](#concepts) section.

 # Contents